Our kids were not happy at all about going away to a month-long summer camp in Missouri.

 Every night we would scroll through the camp photo website (as parents of sleep-away campers do) hoping to catch a glimpse of our offspring enjoying their time in the woods.

-Every day I would find myself being so impressed at the pictures of the teenage girls around the pool and the lake.
-Seeing all these beautiful young ladies modestly dressed not only in one piece swimwear but with sports bras and running shorts over them made this mother smile.
+Every day I would find myself being so impressed by the pictures of the teenage girls around the pool and the lake.
+Seeing all these beautiful young ladies modestly dressed not only in one-piece swimwear but with sports bras and running shorts over them made this mother smile.

 Our daughter dear is back to her bikini-wearing ways, as most of the girls probably are now that they are home.
 But, she has learned about the value of modesty and being appropriate around the opposite sex as she grows, not just from her preaching Momma.
 She told me that the counselors would tell them that Modesty is Hotesty and I just love it.